FStarLang/karamel/kremlib/README.md

 libraries, along with corresponding C and OCaml implementations.
 These are collectively known as the "kremlib".

-The C version of kremlib implements not only the modules present in the present directory, but also provides implementations for a subset of the modules in F*'s own standard library that make sense in a C context.
+The C version of kremlib implements not only the modules present in this directory, but also provides implementations for a subset of the modules in F*'s own standard library that make sense in a C context.